apache/pulsar/faq.md

 For example, a particular user might trigger a bad behavior in the broker that impacts performance for other tenants.

-In this case, the particular user is "isolated" to a subset of brokers that do not serve any other traffic, until a proper fix that correctly handles the condition is deployed.
+In this case, the particular user can be "isolated" to a subset of brokers that do not serve any other traffic, until a proper fix that correctly handles the condition is deployed.

 This is a lightweight option of having multiple clusters for different users, since most of the other parts are still shared (ZK, BK,...).